Ink Review #2728: Diamine Tariff Teal

 Longer Writing:

-I used a Lamy Safari Mango with a medium nib on a Taroko Enigma notebook.
-The ink has a wet flow.
+I used a Pilot Vanishing Point Wish with a broad nib on a Taroko Enigma notebook.
+The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.